Nazi human experimentation: Twin research

 In 1944 doctor Josef Mengele, who was trained in genetics and anthropology, conducted a large twin study at Auschwitz.
 According to Paul Weindling, records show that 582 twins were gathered by Mengele for research purposes.
 Mengele's interest in twins has been a subject of speculation, with some suggesting he was trying to increase the German birthrate.
 However, Marwell argues his interest was rooted in the established tradition of twin studies used to assess heritability of traits.
 Comparative twin studies were used throughout Nazi Germany for genetic research, and were conducted by Mengele's academic mentor Otmar van Verschuer in the German population.
 Mengele also commented that he was researching formation of the human body.

 Jewish children kept alive in Auschwitz for use in Mengele's research, liberated in January 1945.

-Twins in Mengele's research were not required to do forced labour, but were subject to regular lengthly examinations.
+Twins in Mengele's research were not required to do forced labour, but were subject to regular lengthy examinations.
 Mengele employed educated anthropologist prisoners to collect data, who used precision instruments to measure limbs and head size, collect dental impressions, and record other anthropological details such as eye colour, hair color and texture.
 Blood was regularly taken for analysis.
 One prisoner anthropologist described the detail of Mengele's twin examinations as "excessive", but she considered it "more or less standard for the time, the norm for anthropological work".

 Some witnesses describe Mengele killing some of the twins; Miklós Nyiszli testified to conducting autopsies of several twins killed by lethal injection, and another witness estimated that 100 were killed for research purposes.
 In contrast, an inmate anthropologist maintained that Mengele did not kill any of the twins she measured, and the 'twins father' (prison leader) said he was not aware of any being killed.
 An often cited figure of 200 surviving twins is derived from the Soviet headcount at liberation; however this number excludes older twins who were sent on marches to other camps before liberation.
 Weindling states this has resulted in an "exaggerated estimate of Mengele’s scientifically motivated killing of twins".

 In October 1944, Mengele intervened to stop the order of a rival SS doctor Heinz Thilo, who had selected as many as half of the twins to be killed.
 Mengele's twin research ended in December 1944 when he fled Auschwitz, and he gave no order for the twins to be killed, allowing them to live out the war for unknown reasons.
 Historian David G. Marwell has raised caution regarding the veracity of several rumours, such as the allegation that Mengele sewed twins together to create siamese twins, or conducted other grotesque surgeries.
 Weindling states that a number of "reproductive, surgical and pharmacological experiments" have been misattributed to Mengele, but were actually conducted by other doctors.